Hesperian Health Guides

 How to use:

-If the mother is breastfeeding, then give 60 mg 2 times a day for an additional 6 weeks.
+If the mother is breastfeeding, give 60 mg 2 times a day for an additional 6 weeks.

 Information you